 Gen Z, on the other hand, is deeply embedded in a digital ecosystem.
 They expect seamless integration of technology into every aspect of their lives, including transportation.
 For them, apps like SimpleTransit are not just tools—they’re lifelines.

-A Gen Z commuter might use a single app to plan a multi-modal journey, pay for rides, and even track the environmental impact of their trip.
+A Gen Z commuter might use a single app to plan a multi-modal journey, pay for rides, and even track the environmental impact of their trip — the same integration that's reshaping transit systems globally.
 They value real-time data, personalized recommendations, and the ability to adjust plans on the fly.
 For this generation, transportation is a dynamic, interactive experience.

 Sustainability and Environmental Concerns: A Shift in Values